CODE-at-TACC/summer-2015/parallel/01-introduction.md

 # Introduction

 Software is typically written for sequential execution, where tasks are completed one-by-one and in order.
-If you're like me and can't multitask, your typical homework workflow may look like this.
+If you're like me and can't multitask, your typical sequential homework workflow may look like this.

 ![sequential homework](images/sequential_homework.png)